htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :index:`job ClassAd attribute<single: job ClassAd attribute; AllowedJobDuration>`

 ``AllowedJobDuration``
-    The number of seconds for which a job may run per execution attempt.
+    The longest time for which a job may continuously be in the running state.
-    Jobs which exceed this duration will be put on hold.
+    Jobs which exceed this duration will go on hold.
+Exiting the running state resets the job duration measured by this attribute.

+    This attribute is intended to help minimize the time wasted by jobs which may erroneously run forever.

+    This attribute currently only functions for the vanilla, docker, scheduler, local, and grid universes.

 :index:`AllRemoteHosts<single: AllRemoteHosts; ClassAd job attribute>` :index:`job ClassAd attribute<single: job ClassAd attribute; AllRemoteHosts>`